Vision-Proprioception Fusion with Mamba2 in End-to-End Reinforcement Learning for Motion Control: Introduction

 \section{Introduction}

-\IEEEPARstart{Q}{uadrupedal} robots are increasingly deployed in domains where safe and reliable mobility is critical, including inspection, disaster response, and exploration of unstructured terrains \cite{imambi2021pytorch}.
-Unlike wheeled platforms, they can traverse rubble, stairs, and deformable substrates, but their control remains a longstanding challenge: locomotion must be robust under diverse dynamics, foresightful to anticipate hazards, and computationally efficient for deployment on embedded hardware \cite{carpentier2021recent}.
+Quadrupedal robots are increasingly deployed in domains where safe and reliable mobility is critical, including inspection, disaster response, and exploration of unstructured terrains \citep{imambi2021pytorch}.
+Unlike wheeled platforms, they can traverse rubble, stairs, and deformable substrates, but their control remains a longstanding challenge: locomotion must be robust under diverse dynamics, foresightful to anticipate hazards, and computationally efficient for deployment on embedded hardware \citep{carpentier2021recent}.

 Deep reinforcement learning (DRL) offers a promising route toward such capabilities by training policies end-to-end from interaction.
 While DRL has enabled agile behaviors across terrains and disturbances, most prior controllers fall short in one of two ways.
-Proprioception-only (``blind'') agents can maintain stability but lack foresight, reacting only after contact with obstacles \cite{xie2022glide}.
-In contrast, cross-modal approaches that fuse vision with proprioception provide anticipatory information but rely on backbones with unfavorable compute–memory trade-offs \cite{han2025multimodal}.
-Recurrent models struggle to capture long-horizon dependencies \cite{li2024rapid}, hierarchical schemes complicate optimization \cite{jain2019hierarchical}, and Transformers incur quadratic costs in token length, limiting their ability to scale \cite{yang2021learning}.
+Proprioception-only (``blind'') agents can maintain stability but lack foresight, reacting only after contact with obstacles \citep{xie2022glide}.
+In contrast, cross-modal approaches that fuse vision with proprioception provide anticipatory information but rely on backbones with unfavorable compute–memory trade-offs \citep{han2025multimodal}.
+Recurrent models struggle to capture long-horizon dependencies \citep{li2024rapid}, hierarchical schemes complicate optimization \citep{jain2019hierarchical}, and Transformers incur quadratic costs in token length, limiting their ability to scale \citep{yang2021learning}.
+These limitations raise a broader question: \emph{Can recent advances in sequence modeling unlock practical end-to-end RL for motion control?}

-These limitations raise a broader question: \emph{Can recent advances in sequence modeling unlock practical end-to-end RL for motion control?} To answer this, we explore the State Space Duality (SSD) formulation of Mamba2 \cite{dao2024transformersssmsgeneralizedmodels}, a selective state-space architecture that achieves near-linear time and memory complexity while retaining the ability to model long-range dependencies.
-Unlike attention-based fusion, SSD-Mamba2 performs hardware-aware recurrent scanning, providing scalability without sacrificing foresight.
-This property makes it a compelling candidate for quadrupedal locomotion, where policies must integrate both proprioceptive states and depth observations in real time.